oceanwp/oceanwp/readme.txt

 == Copyright ==

-OceanWP WordPress Theme, Copyright 2021 OceanWP.org
-OceanWP is distributed under the terms of the GNU GPL.
+OceanWP WordPress Theme, Copyright 2016-2025 OceanWP LLC OceanWP is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify